 - Dr Jim Borowczyk

 This paper centres around a 7-day practical course focusing on developing expertise in techniques used to treat musculoskeletal problems.
 Students will have opportunities to practise clinical skills, and the course is concluded with an objective structured clinical examination (OSCE).
 There is also an essay requirement for this paper.

 - Teaching Arrangements

-This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, on the 8 - 14 August (to be confirmed).
+This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, on the 21 - 27 November 2020.

 No textbooks are required for this paper.
 However, we recommend the following useful reference text:

 - Netter's 'Orthopaedic Clinical Examination' 3rd edition by Joshua Cleland, Shane Koppenhaver and Jonathan Su.
 Available from the publisher or from Amazon or The Book Depository.

 Readings will be supplied electronically, and students will be expected to access these online via the Library.